 The Sunny Island increases the system frequency if there is surplus renewable power.
 There are other reasons why the system frequency might be high, and the Amber Switch will switch its load on regardless in these circumstances.

 When a generator or power system is first started, the Amber Switch detects when the frequency is above its setpoint, and then waits for its variable delay before switching its load on.
 This reduces the amount of load that the generator has to pick up in one step.
 This can be helpful if there are large loads with motors (e.g. freezers) which take a lot of current to start up.
-The Independent Type will wait a few seconds before switching on.
+The Amber Switch will wait a few seconds before switching on.

 The Amber Switch is installed on the AC side of the power system (in contrast to some other controlled loads, which are installed on the DC side of PV / wind / battery systems).